A first for Canada!

 Some quick facts:

-• Requiring no trees or water, Stone paper is sustainable, and is 100% recyclable.
+• Requiring no trees or water, Rock Paper is sustainable, and is 100% recyclable.
 (Did you know regular paper can only be recycled seven times, and each time it goes back to print they have to add more virgin pulp fibre.)

-• Production of Stone Paper results in 67% less carbon footprint than making pulp paper.
+• Production of Rock Paper results in 67% less carbon footprint than making pulp paper.

-• Stone Paper is naturally white, requiring none of the acids, dyes or bleaches used for pulp paper production, which have polluted many rivers, lakes and oceans.
-As a result, Stone Paper is completely non-toxic, and is even food safe.
+• Rock Paper is naturally white, requiring none of the acids, dyes or bleaches used for pulp paper production, which have polluted many rivers, lakes and oceans.
+As a result, Rock Paper is completely non-toxic, and is even food safe.

-• The durability of Stone Paper means people will hold onto their maps, or pass them along to a friend instead of grabbing a new one each visit.
+• The durability of Rock Paper means people will hold onto their maps, or pass them along to a friend instead of grabbing a new one each visit.

 • Super high resolution and quality print (sheet-fed vs. web press roll stock; no pulp paper = no grain to decrease sharpness; better color saturation)